 - Limit your video to 5 minutes.

 - In your demo, be sure to discuss the IDE features that were mentioned in the lesson.
-(And feel free to talk about any interesting features that were not in the lesson.
+And feel free to talk about any interesting features that were not in the lesson.
 (If demonstrating the IDE, please use files from a previous assignment rather than this week's.)

 - Give your thoughts on whether you plan to use the IDE instead of Notepad++.

 This project is one week in length.
 Please refer to the Canvas course Calendar for the due date.